-If your index is a local index, then you must specify the name of the index partition to synchronize otherwise an error is returned.
+If your index is a local index, then the part\name parameter is not mandatory.
+You may set part\name to specify the name of the index partition to synchronize, otherwise all index partitions are synchronized.

 If your index is a global, nonpartitioned index, then specify NULL, which is the default.